rnkn/portfolio/_posts/2014-12-12-abductors.md

 title: The Abductors
 layout: project
 categories: screenwriting
-description: >-
-  Feature screenplay
 news: >-
-  New feature screenplay [_The Abductors_](/abductors/) -- action/drama about a
+  New feature screenplay _The Abductors_.
-  misanthropic foreign aid doctor combating child-snatching creatures in remote Honduras.
 image: abductors.jpg
 vimeo_id: 110632585
 ---

+Feature screenplay.

 In the depths of the jungles of Honduras, a misanthropic foreign aid doctor, reeling from the loss of his family, must lead a village of Miskito natives in a